Niki de Saint Phalle: Later years (1990–2002)

 In October 1994, the Niki Museum, dedicated to telling the story of her life and artwork, was opened in Nasu, Japan.
 However, the Niki Museum would later be forced to close in 2011.

 In 1994, Saint Phalle worked with Peter Schamoni in making a documentary film about her life story, Niki de Saint Phalle: Wer ist das Monster – Du oder ich? ("Who is the Monster, You or I?").
 In 1995, the film was awarded the Bavarian Film Award for best documentary.

 In 1996, she began building Gila, a large dragon-shaped children's playhouse for a San Diego private residence.
 This project was her first use of digital techniques to enlarge drawings into full-scale construction.

 In 1996, she supported the opening of the Museum Tinguely in Basel, by donating 55 major sculptures and over 100 graphic works by Tinguely, which constituted much of the core collection.
 She also donated some of her and her husband's artwork to create L’Espace Jean Tinguely and Niki de Saint Phalle at the Musée d’art et d’histoire in Fribourg, Switzerland.

 In 1997, she designed snake chairs of wood with a mosaic inlay, made by Del Cover and Dave Carr.

-In 1998, she created a series of Black Heroes sculptures in honor of African-Americans who made major contributions to sports or jazz, including Miles Davis, Louis Armstrong, and Josephine Baker. #19 Baseball Player and #23 Basketball Player, are apart of this series.
+In 1998, she created a series of Black Heroes sculptures in honor of African-Americans who made major contributions to sports or jazz, including Miles Davis, Louis Armstrong, and Josephine Baker. #19 Baseball Player and #23 Basketball Player, are part of this series.
 She dedicated the series to her great-grandchildren, who are of mixed race.
 She also completed her series of 23 large animals for the Noah's Ark sculptural park at the Jerusalem Biblical Zoo with the assistance of her international team of artisans, and in collaboration with architect Mario Botta.

 In 1999, she debuted a monumental statue of Buddha, a one-eyed contemplative figure seated in the lotus position.
 The figure is covered with glittering mosaic tiles, glass, mirrors, and polished stones.

 On 17 November 2000, she became an honorary citizen of Hanover, Germany, and donated 300 pieces of her artwork to the Sprengel Museum located there.
 In 2000, the artist was awarded the Praemium Imperiale award for sculpture, by the Japan Art Association.
 The award is considered to be the equivalent of the Nobel Prize in the world of art.